Duns Scotus: First and Final Causes

 So we may well ask “does nature and the cosmos show any specific goal or movement towards an end or ends”?

 Some will argue from various observations that the cosmos is just an unfolding process of continuous cause and effects and there may be no evidence of an orientation except for the natural outcomes of physical processes and the balances of forces.
 There would in this view be no orientation apart from that affected by those processes.
 Several cosmic scenarios point to either a slow eventual death of all the stars in the cosmos as they use up their atomic fuel and insufficient gravity to collapse remaining dust clouds into new stars.
 The universe dies as all the light goes out.
 Others postulate a cosmic collapse back into a singularity.
 Either scenario would mean an ultimate end to the cosmos.
 Long before that time the earth itself may suffer from one of several means of physical or environmental destruction that would extinguish all life.
-There would seem in this material view be no ultimate purpose or goal.
+There would seem in this material view no ultimate purpose or goal for life, just a limited and tragic exstence ending in futility.

 Despite these bleak material scenarious there is another aspect of possible orientation towards an end.
 It may be argued that because of the potential for the evolution to greater complexity of systems that may store information, that can lead to the complexity of something like the human brain, then rational self-aware life is one end point among many possible end points.
 It is a matter of faith from revelation that this outcome is a fulfilment of the goal of God to create rational creatures for divine communion and into which He may become united.
 There will be those who will see this as just one lucky or probable outcome of the evolution of life but it requires the eye of faith from revelation to see and affirm it.
 Quite how this may be fulfilled depends on how one views the potential activities of God in relation to the world, as active intervention or passive waiting for some probable and inevitable events in the unfolding of the universe and evolution of life.
 (Such things are discussed further elsewhere under the chapters of Good and Humble God and Trinity).